I've got a few.

 As for why you roll so much, it's because your wheelbase is far too narrow for your aircraft, especially with how much the front wheel can turn.
 You need to offset the rear landing gear more to the side.

-yesterdayIt's a great start, but it could use a few tweaks.
+one month agoIt's a great start, but it could use a few tweaks.
 If you'd like, I can give you some tips and tricks to improve this and future flags.

-one month agoI've got a few.
+2 months agoI've got a few.

 - Manned round trip to Tauros